usnistgov/feasst/buildtemplate/dev.rst

 Debugging with GDB
 ####################

 gdb is a very useful debugging tool, especially for identifying segfaults via backtraces.
-The -g flag in compliation pulls the symbols so that you can get correct line numbers in the gdb output.
+The -g flag in compilation pulls the symbols so that you can get correct line numbers in the gdb output.

 In bash